pingcap/docs-cn/tidb-resource-control.md

     </tbody>
 </table>

-Currently, TiFlash resource control only considers SQL CPU, which is the CPU time consumed by the execution of pipeline tasks for queries, and read request payload.

 > **Note:**
 >
 > - Each write operation is eventually replicated to all replicas (by default, TiKV has 3 replicas).
 Each replication operation is considered a different write operation.
-> - In addition to queries executed by users, RU can be consumed by background tasks, such as automatic statistics collection.
 > - The preceding table lists only the resources involved in RU calculation for TiDB Self-Hosted clusters, excluding the network and storage consumption.
 For TiDB Serverless RUs, see [TiDB Serverless Pricing Details](https://www.pingcap.com/tidb-cloud-serverless-pricing-details/).
+> - Currently, TiFlash resource control only considers SQL CPU, which is the CPU time consumed by the execution of pipeline tasks for queries, and read request payload.

 ## Estimate RU consumption of SQL statements